NCAR/geocat-f2py/INSTALLATION.md

 building GeoCAT-f2py from source, you will need the following packages to be installed.

-### Required dependencies for building GeoCAT-comp
+### Required dependencies for building GeoCAT-f2py

 - Python 3.6+
 - numpy